 Algorithm research is characterised by the development of new algorithmic solutions for well-defined problems, an exact mathematical approach and computational modelling.

 Research focuses especially on the theory of artificial intelligence and machine learning, exact algorithms for NP-hard problems, string processing, succinct data structures and the modelling of biological systems, such as evolution.
 Some researchers concentrate on the theoretical aspects of algorithms, others on the practical optimisation of algorithms, and yet others specialise in algorithmic tailoring for bioinformatics and life science informatics.

 The algorithmic bioinformatics group aims to provide a solid foundation for reliable and scalable methods enabling new breakthroughs.
 The group’s research is based on the development of biological sequencing data and algorithmic analysis and assembly techniques.
 The group comprises five teams:

 The algorithmic data science group aims to develop efficient and easily manageable data systems and use them for novel applications.
 The group’s research covers all stages of data science, from data management and processing to model inference and applied data analysis.

 The bioinformatics and evolution research group develops algorithms and algorithmic theory that help produce better tools for studying and understanding evolution.
 In its research, the group uses big data and collaborates closely with both clinicians and experimental researchers.

-	The constraint reasoning and optimization group focuses on the development and analysis of decision-making, search and optimisation procedures and their applications in computationally hard problem domains.
-The group also works with the optimisation of machine learning and with computational applications related to argumentation theory.
+The constraint reasoning and optimization group focuses on the development and analysis of decision, search and optimisation procedures and their applications in efficiently solving computationally hard real-world problems.

 The data science and evolution group employs data science to build an understanding about the evolutionary processes in nature and society and about their causal mechanisms.
 The group’s present research focuses on methods for better interpreting and modelling fossil records and past conditions.